fancyapps/fancybox/README.md

     $("a[href$='.jpg'],a[href$='.jpeg'],a[href$='.png'],a[href$='.gif']").attr('rel', 'gallery').fancybox();

 Script uses the `href` attribute of the matched elements to obtain the location of the content and to figure out content type you want to display.
-You can specify type directly by adding classname (fancybox.image, fancybox.iframe, etc) or `data-fancybox-group` attribute:
+You can specify type directly by adding classname (fancybox.image, fancybox.iframe, etc) or `data-fancybox-type` attribute:

     //Ajax:
     <a href="/example.html" class="fancybox fancybox.ajax">Example</a>